-HOW IT STARTED
+HOW WE STARTED

+When a shaped charge detonates, the front-end of the jet (tip) achieves velocity as high as 30,000 f/s, while the trailing end (umbrella tail) travels as slow as 3,000 f/s (Figure 5).
+With the understanding of these numbers, the concept of placing a propellant cap on the front of the shaped charge and allowing the umbrella tail to bring the explosives into the perforation tunnel was conceived.
 Placing a donut-shaped propellant cap on the front-end of the shaped charge meant that the jet should pass through the cap hole and the umbrella tail would bring the propellant into the perforation tunnel.